 - Those judging the quality of the arguments presented

 You can have more than one group for each of the above roles.
-For example, instead of having ten students in one huge group supporting the notion, you could have two smaller groups of five or even groups of three and four, and each group will have their own time slot to present arguments.
+For example, instead of having ten students in one huge group supporting the notion, you could have two smaller groups of five or even groups of three and four, and each group will have a time slot to present arguments.

 As the teacher, you should decide the following: